 What are the Most Popular Surveys in Barnet?

 Our research revealed the most popular survey type in Barnet is a homebuyers survey, with 27.41% of our users opting for this survey for a flat.
-By comparison, just 11.11% arranged a building survey on this type of property.
+By comparison, just 11.11% arranged a full structural survey on this type of property, now known as a building survey.

 However, building surveys did prove to be more popular among our users who purchased semi-detached homes, with 18.52% arranging this type of survey compared with 14.81% who opted for a homebuyers survey.